-Volcanic ashes.
+Volcanic ash.
 Acid rain.
 And now massive boulders?
 All the calamities Hawaii is facing

 How it impacts people: Fortunately, the immediate area mostly comprises a national park and is not heavily populated.
 One of the nearest communities, creatively named Volcano, and its roughly 2,000 people are about three miles from the summit.

-But the Hawaii Volcanoes National Park will be closed Friday until further notice, because officials are worried one of those steam-driven explosions could happen.
+But most of Hawaii Volcanoes National Park will be closed Friday until further notice, because officials are worried one of those steam-driven explosions could happen, accompanied by an ash fall.

 'Vog' and acid rain